sydney-mayer/CPT-Work/README.md

                         print('as it recites its first riddle:')
                         print(' ')
                         print('LEVEL THREE:')
+                        #level three is divided into three sub-levels
                         print(' "I travel all over the world but always stay in one corner,') print('what am I?" ')
+                        #sub-level #1
                         print(' ')
                         h = input()
                         if h == 'A STAMP':